 Emphasize your stance by publishing your values on your platforms.
 This will organically funnel diverse talent into your organization/company.

-Measurement is the biggest factor when holding organizations accountable for Diversity and Inclusion efforts.
+Measurement is the biggest factor when holding organizations accountable for Diversity and Inclusion efforts and commitment.
 Your company will need to identify both quantitative and qualitative measurements for tracking the progress of your diversity efforts.
 This might require outside help - there are many platforms that can provide the necessary toolkits to get started.

 It’s easy to voice commitment to a diversity initiative, the hard part is following through to resolve diversity issues and ensure inclusivity.
 It is crucial to sustain the same energy and commitment throughout the process.